demizer/doc-templates/devdoc.rst

 The general workflow
 ====================

-Here is example workflow for the gpup project.
+Here is example workflow for the doc-templates project.
 These commands show the standard git commands as well as the git-flow_ extensions.

 1. Fork on GitHub (click Fork button)